 - Legacy DDL scripts are converted to Delta tables

-- Scheduler/ workflow scripts like Control-M/AutoSys/EPS/Cron Shell are repointed or transformed automatically to Databricks jobs or cloud-native orchestration engines like Airflow or ADF
+- Scheduler/ workflow scripts like Control-M/AutoSys/EPS/Cron Shell are transformed automatically to Databricks-native scheduler Workflows.

 - Shell scripts with embedded Teradata blocks are converted to Lakehouse-compatible Shell scripts + Spark SQL

-- Built-in functions of the data warehouse are transformed to Lakehouse-native or custom functions
+- Built-in functions of the data warehouse are transformed to Lakehouse-native functions.

-- ETL scripts are converted to Lakehouse-native code in PySpark or Scala + Spark SQL
+- ETL scripts are converted to Lakehouse-native code in PySpark in the form of executable Notebooks

 SAS analytical scripts: